Mr. Potato Head is a smart addition to your speech therapy room. This toy is a fan favorite because it’s a crowd-pleaser and is so versatile!

 7. Full Body Listening

-Use Mr. Potato Head as an example for how the student can listen with their whole body.
+Use Mr. Potato Head as an example of how the student can listen with their whole body.
 “Mr. Potato head uses his eyes to look at me, his ears to listen to me, keeps his feet still on the floor, etc.”

 Give the student the potato head and keep the body parts for yourself.
 As they build the head, they should ask you for the parts they want.
 Prompt them to be as specific as possible.
 For example, if they request the shoes, ask whether they want the green shoes or the blue shoes.
 If they are not verbal yet, wait to hand them the parts until they pull on your hand or make eye contact.